 Meet NovaNova is a conversation AI interface designed to help users navigate their anxiety through guided, interactive mindfulness exercises.
 To engage with Nova in real-time, a live prototype is accessible on desktop.

-UX + Visual Designer 🙋🏻For this conceptual exploration, I focused on developing the UX flow of the assistant as well as the various interface screens and assets.
+UX + Visual Designer 🙋🏻For this conceptual exploration, I focused on developing the UX flow of the assistant as well as the various interface screens and assets for mobile.
 I also collaboratively built and refined the visual identity and color + type system of Nova.

 01. Field Guide